JusemanAndrey/Android_Audio/README.md

 # Android_Audio
-This app is for audio player sample I made.
+This app is an audio player.
-User can do audio editing and playing.
+User can download audio file from server and play by selecting one.
+Both versions, iOS and Android exist and I made later.